Niha002/1_Release_Tagmentation/3_Training_NT_Stat/Step1_Updated_NT_Stat/Readme.md

 ### Aim:
 Makes a sequence logo to see sequence biases in Tn5 region activity and PDF for each bins, where each sequence is 23bp(7:16).

-Training the input data from the whole pan genome ensemble from step 2d.
+Training the input data from the whole pan genome ensemble from step 2c and 2d.

+Run the whole un-binned genome(pan-genome ensemble) first and run it against binned genome (increments of 5)

 ### Modules Needed:
 * Matlab